 Since a new hospital was under construction, one option considered was a traditional build project to extend the main hospital.
 This, however, would have taken around 18 months to complete, extending the lead time of the overall hospital construction project.

 Another important factor was that while the main hospital provides top clinical and extremely specialised care, the day surgery centre provides less complex care in a very competitive marketplace, where the atmosphere and identity play a key role in making the decision.

 Setting up a unique facility separate from the main building allowed the clinic to position itself with the luxury look and feel of a private clinic, while retaining and capitalising on the strong reputation of the main hospital.

 As the footprint was relatively large for a modular build, and the area for the build was compact, Q-bital set up a ‘pop-up factory’ two kilometres from the hospital.
 This meant that the prefabrication and pre-engineering could take place off-site, while achieving a shorter transport distance.

-In close collaboration with the hospital building director, Q-bital delivered a spacious combined treatment centre with a footprint of 4,500 m2.
-The Healthcare Space included six operating theatres with holding and recovery areas, a nursing department and clinic facility with a range of dedicated spaces to suit a highly efficient, independent day surgery facility.
+In close collaboration with the hospital building director, we delivered a spacious combined treatment centre with a footprint of 4,500 m2.
+The facility included six operating rooms with holding and recovery areas, a nursing department and clinic facility with a range of dedicated spaces to suit a highly efficient, independent day surgery facility.